-A zDFA for a language is minimal if no other zDFA for the same language has fewer states.
-The following proposition shows that minimal zDFAs have very similar properties to minimal DFAs:
+The zip-DFA A_K for a kernel K is the fragment of the master containing the states reachable from K. It is easy to see that A_K recognizes K. A zip-DFA is minimal if no other zip-DFA for the same language has fewer states.
+The following proposition shows that minimal zip-DFAs have very similar properties to minimal DFAs: